Fourth Stimulus Check: Will You Get Another Relief Payment?

 As of late May, over a quarter of American adults (61 million people) reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains well below pre-pandemic levels.
-While the unemployment rate fell to 5.8 percent in May, About 7.6 million fewer people are employed today as compared to early 2020.
-And most of them were in low-wage jobs lost during the pandemic that have not returned.
-Approximately 376,000 people initially applied for unemployment insurance last week, the lowest number since the start of the pandemic.
+The unemployment rate fell to 5.8 percent in May, but about 7.6 million fewer people are employed today as compared to early 2020.
+Most of them were in low-wage jobs lost during the pandemic that have not returned.
+Approximately 376,000 people initially applied for unemployment insurance in the first week of June, the lowest number since the start of the pandemic.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 71,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+Another 71,000 sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
 As of the week ending May 22, over 15 million workers were receiving some form of unemployment aid.
-But many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.
+Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

-It’s unclear why job growth continues to lag expectations.
+Job growth continues to lag expectations for many possible reasons.
 Some have argued that overly generous benefits are making unemployment more attractive than working.
 But other considerations factor in to one’s ability to work.
-With many schools still remote, a lot of parents lack adequate childcare.
+With many schools still remote or out for the summer, a lot of parents lack adequate childcare.
 Full vaccination rates just passed 40 percent, so the threat of COVID still leaves many uncomfortable working around strangers in public.
-A growing gap between skills in the labor force and the requirements of jobs available makes hiring more difficult.
+A growing gap between labor force skills and job requirements makes hiring more difficult.
 And then there’s the general friction that inevitably arises when an entire economy slams its foot on the gas.

-Many who are willing to work cannot find jobs with the wages and benefits they need to survive.
-As Marie Newman, a U.S. Representative from Illinois, put it, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”
+As before the pandemic, many who are willing to work cannot find jobs with the wages and benefits they need to survive.
+According to Marie Newman, a U.S. Representative from Illinois, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”

-Many states will try to force the issue and push people back into the job market.
-These states, all led by Republicans, will stop accepting the $300 federal unemployment benefit bonus for their citizens ahead of the official Labor Day end date.
-Alaska, Iowa, Mississippi, and Missouri are ending benefits on June 12.
-Alabama, Idaho, Indiana, and Nebraska are among the states ending benefits on June 19.
+Many states are trying to force the issue and push people back into the job market.
+These states, all led by Republicans, have announced the discontinuation of the $300 federal unemployment benefit bonus for their citizens ahead of the official Labor Day end date.
+Alaska, Iowa, Mississippi, and Missouri stopped benefits on June 12.
+Alabama, Idaho, Indiana, and Nebraska are among the states stopping benefits on June 19.
 Florida, Georgia, Ohio, and Texas follow on June 26.
 A total of 25 states will cut off federal unemployment benefits early.
+And Louisiana, whose governor is a Democrat, is considering a similar move.

-The federal unemployment bonus and the previous round of stimulus checks has helped those Americans still awaiting the recovery to pay bills and put food on the table.
+The federal unemployment bonus and the previous round of stimulus checks has helped Americans still awaiting the recovery to pay bills and put food on the table.
 But they were a short-term fix for a longer-term problem.
-The money may run out well before many people can once again earn a living wage.
+The money seems to be running out well before many people can once again earn a living wage.
 And some politicians feel that the payments haven’t been enough.

 A group of Democratic Senators, including Ron Wyden of Oregon, Elizabeth Warren of Massachusetts and Bernie Sanders of Vermont, sent a letter to President Joe Biden at the end of March requesting “recurring direct payments and automatic unemployment insurance extensions tied to economic conditions.”